 The table below explains the differences between growth marketing, “traditional marketing,” and growth hacking.

-There are many amazing and inspirational modern growth stories: Slack, Spotify, Uber, and Square.
+There are many amazing and inspirational modern growth stories: Slack, Spotify, Uber, or Square.

 But I want to point you in the direction of Notion’s growth marketing strategy because it seems to get nearly every aspect of growth marketing right.
 Plus, it’s been analyzed dozens of times, so it makes a great example for entrepreneurs and marketers to learn from.